oidcproxydotnet/OidcProxy.Net/docs/demos/spa-bffs/auth0/src/readme.md

 This demo consists of three parts:

 - Auth0, to authenticate users
-- A SPA, hosted in an ASP.NET Core BFF
+- A SPA, hosted in an ASP.NET Core BFF (the OidcProxy)
 - An ASP.NET Core API

 Prerequisites to run this demo: